AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-about.md

 [!DNL <s7viewers_root>/html5/js/FlyoutViewer.js]

-   You can use a relative path if the viewer is deployed on one of the Adobe Scene7 servers and it is served from the same domain.
-Otherwise, you specify a full path to one of Adobe Scene7 servers that have the IS-Viewers installed.
+   You can use a relative path if the viewer is deployed on one of the Adobe Dynamic Media servers and it is served from the same domain.
+Otherwise, you specify a full path to one of Adobe Dynamic Media servers that have the IS-Viewers installed.

    A relative path looks like the following: